-- 2.14.1.4.1.1 Subject to compliance with the requirements specified in 1.2.5, 1.2.6, 1.2.7.1, 1.2.9 and 2.12, the privileges of the holder of a remote pilot licence shall be: - a) to act as remote pilot-in-command of an RPA and associated RPS, certificated for remote single-pilot operation; - b) to act as remote co-pilot of an RPA and associated RPS, required to be operated with a remote co-pilot; - c) to act as a remote pilot-in-command of an RPA and the associated RPS, required to be operated with a remote co-pilot; and - d) to act either as remote pilot-in-command or as remote co-pilot of an RPAS under IFR. - 2.14.1.4.1.2 Before exercising the privileges at night, the remote pilot licence holder shall have received dual instruction in an RPA and associated RPS in night flying, including take-off, landing and navigation.
+Subject to compliance with the requirements specified in 1.2.5, 1.2.6, 1.2.7.1, 1.2.9 and 2.12, the privileges of the holder of a remote pilot licence shall be:

+- a) to act as remote pilot-in-command of an RPA and associated RPS, certificated for remote single- pilot operation; - b) to act as remote co-pilot of an RPA and associated RPS, required to be operated with a remote co-pilot; - c) to act as a remote pilot-in-command of an RPA and the associated RPS, required to be operated with a remote co-pilot; and - d) to act either as remote pilot-in-command or as remote co-pilot of an RPAS under IFR.

+No person holding a remote pilot licence shall exercise the privileges at night without having received dual instruction in an RPA and associated RPS in night flying, including take-off, landing and navigation.